 -

-We welcome beginning to expert paddlers from 7 to 62 years of age.
-But kayaking is a sport and requires strength, endurance and ability to paddle successfully across Kealakekua Bay (about 1.2 miles each way).
-Children under age 7, adults over 60 and anyone without prior paddling experience could find the kayak trip across the bay too challenging.
-If you or anyone in your party fit those categories you may want to skip the kayak ride and take a motorboat cruise, which can get you to the Captain Cook Monument area for snorkeling without the risk of finding the kayak tour too challenging for you.
+kayaking is a sport and requires strength, endurance and ability to paddle successfully across Kealakekua Bay (about 1.2 miles each way).
+Children under age 13, adults over 65 and anyone without prior paddling experience may find the kayak trip across the bay too challenging.
+If you or anyone in your party fit those categories you may want to skip the kayak ride and take our catamaran and snorkel cruise, which can get you to the Captain Cook Monument area for snorkeling without the risk.

 -